 flicking ashes into Quahog half shells teetering on the dash,

-night fright grins rend deep shadows in their eyes
+night fright grins rend deep shadows

 through a speeding window along sand thick with oily tread.